Upcoming Webinars and a Roundup of New Resources

 Just What is Discovery Medicine?
 And What Does it Mean for HIV Vaccine Research?

-Join us to gain a broad understanding of Discovery Medicine including an overview of the current landscape for HIV vaccines.
-We will also discuss what it means for HIV vaccine research and development moving forward, with a focus on community and advocacy priorities.
+Participants joined to gain a broad understanding of Discovery Medicine including an overview of the current landscape for HIV vaccines.
+We also discussed what it means for HIV vaccine research and development moving forward, with a focus on community and advocacy priorities.

 Speakers: